Investing

 Here are some other clients you should think about too.

 You may also have clients who haven’t done estate planning because traditional solutions don’t appeal to them.
-Investments that qualify from BPR might present an interesting opportunity that these clients are not aware of.
+Investments that qualify from BR might present an interesting opportunity that these clients are not aware of.
 So you should definitely consider speaking to any clients you have who fit the following scenarios:

 1. Clients who require an estate planning solution while retaining access to their wealth.